AveryCB/Frog/README.md

 I add blue coins and red coins.
 These coins increase the red or blue score no matter who collected them.
 Barriers were also added to force the player to jump.

 I added a blue and a red score for collecitng the respecitves colors coins.
 Added Win text when player gets five of their respective coin.

+Added objects the player can knock over to alter terrain. added gold cube that can be collected on the map. added manager scripts and basic UI.